feelpp/feelpp-book/GettingStarted/tools.md

 *NOTE*:

 Doxygen is developed under Mac OS X and Linux, but is set-up to be highly portable.
 As a result, it runs on most other Unix flavors as well.
-Furthermore, executables for Windows are available.For more informations on downloading and installing Doxygen, click [here](http://www.stack.nl/~dimitri/doxygen/manual/install.html)
+Furthermore, executables for Windows are available.For more informations about downloading and installing Doxygen, click [here](http://www.stack.nl/~dimitri/doxygen/manual/install.html)

 So, what's the value to Doxygen?